logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/gke_integration.md

-# Integration with Goolge GKE
+# Integration with Google GKE

 This guide demonstrates the step-by-step process to create a cluster in [managed.hopsworks.ai](https://managed.hopsworks.ai) with integrated support for Google Kubernetes Engine (GKE).
 This enables Hopsworks to launch Python jobs, Jupyter servers, and serve models on top of GKE.